nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 Our example used an array of scalar values for our JSON array, but `JSON_TABLE` can work with any valid JSON.
 This allows for more complex joins.

-Lets use this JSON again:
+Let's use this JSON again:

 ```json
 [